 - Dishonesty: Being predisposed to lying, deceit, and doing the opposite of what you say you’re going to do.
 The opposite of honesty.

 - Untrustworthiness: Consistently showing signs of being not dependable.
 A less malicious version of dishonesty.

 - Disloyalty: You change your allegiances whenever doing so suits you.
 You cannot be counted on.
 The opposite of loyalty.

 - Deceitfulness: Giving false impressions on purpose.
 The key phrase here is “on purpose.”
 Deceitful people choose to be deceitful.

-- Immorality: Displaying immoral actions, speaking immoral sentiments, and believing in immoral justices.
+- Immorality: Displaying immoral actions, speaking immoral sentiments, and believing in immoral justices (the end justifies the means).
 The opposite of morality.

 - Cruelty: Inflicting pain or suffering on others because you can.
 “Cruelty is the point.”
 The opposite of kindheartedness.

 - Maliciousness: Choosing to do harm to someone for the sake of it.
 Similar to cruelty.